 Rashard Mendenhall has 528 yards and four touchdowns in five starts this season.

 Huge stakes: Forget about the Indianapolis Colts against the New England Patriots.
-The game that involves higher stakes this week is the marquee matchup between the Cincinnati Bengals (6-2) and Pittsburgh Steelers (6-2).
+The bigger game that involves higher stakes this week is the marquee matchup between the Cincinnati Bengals (6-2) and Pittsburgh Steelers (6-2).
 This game has the potential to decide the AFC North division champion for 2009.
 The division champ also will have a home game in the postseason.
 The Bengals won the first meeting 23-20, with a furious rally in the fourth quarter.
-These are very deep teams that no one will want to face in January.
+These are two very deep teams that no one will want to face in January.
 But for right now, the rest of the NFL gets to see them beat each other up one more time.

-Next man up: The Bengals announced Friday that starting safety Roy Williams is out for the year with a forearm injury.
+Next man up: The Bengals also announced Friday that starting safety Roy Williams is out for the year with a forearm injury.
 This makes backup safety Chinedum Ndukwe the starter for the remainder of the season.
 Williams was one of Cincinnati’s biggest free-agent acquisitions in the offseason but only played in four games.
-He was the second Bengal to go to injured reserve this week, joining receiver Chris Henry.
+He was the second player to go to injured reserve this week, joining receiver Chris Henry.
 Ndukwe has played in all eight games, including four starts, with 35 tackles and 1.5 sacks this season.

 Slow starters: One reason the Baltimore Ravens (4-4) are struggling is because of their notoriously slow starts.
 In four of Baltimore’s losses, the Ravens have been outscored in the first half by a combined score of 51-17.
 The Ravens didn’t score more than seven points in the first half of either of those games.
 Baltimore faces another slow-starting team in the Cleveland Browns this week, as the Ravens look to change that trend in a must-win game.